Charles Rigoulot: Motorsports career results

 As a driver, he competed in the 1937 Le Mans race.

 24 Hours of Le Mans results

 Later life

+During World War II he was imprisoned after hitting a Nazi officer and set free after France was liberated.

 In 1953 he became sports director at the Cognac Distillery Ricard; he died of a heart attack in 1962.
-His daughter Dany Rigoulot became an Olympic figure skater.
+His daughter Dany Rigoulot became a winter Olympic figure skater.